-U.S. News ranks UC Davis School of Medicine a national leader a national leader in primary care training, research
+U.S. News ranks UC Davis School of Medicine

+a national leader in primary care training, research

 According to the 2024 annual "Best Medical Schools" rankings released in July by U.S. News & World Report, UC Davis is in the Tier 1, or top, category for its leadership in educating students to work as primary care doctors.